Metaculus/tezos-timestamping-validator/README.md

 ## Introduction

 This repository contains python scripts for verifications of Metaculus and Community Predictions by using [Tezos](https://tezos.com/) blockchain and [TzStamp](https://tzstamp.io/).
+See https://www.metaculus.com/tezos/ for mor information.

 ## How to use this

 Tested with python 3.8

+- (optional) create a virtual environment and activate it via `python -m venv .venv && source .venv/bin/active`
 - Install requirements.txt `pip install -r requirements.txt`
 - Run `python app.py`

-For example
+For example:
 ```
-python app.py --question_id=1 --date_str='2021-11-30'
+python app.py --question-id 1 --for-date 2021-11-30
 ```

 ## How it works